The Warren Buffett Paradox

 In 2010, you still had 6 big Hollywood studios: Columbia, Disney, Paramount, Universal, 20th Century Fox, and Warner Bros.

-In 2020, you have Warner Bros, Disney…and the rest is almost dead, Disney has bought 20th Century Fox.
+In 2020, you have Warner Bros, Disney…and the rest is almost dead, mostly killed by Disney’s ruthless competition.

 Has the quality of movies improved, stagnated, or decreased?